Best Acne Treatment in Pregnancy

 The various types of acne or pimples are as follows-

-Whitehead – This forms when dead skin cells, oil, and bacteria become trapped within the pores of the skin.
+Whitehead – This form when dead skin cells, oil, and bacteria become trapped within the pores of the skin.

 Papules - Papules seen on the skin surface, are usually small bumps, which are pink in color.